WilliamLQin/williamqin.com/index.md

 I am a student, developer, and creator, studying software engineering at the University of Waterloo.
 I love to learn, take opportunities to grow, and tackle difficult problems whenever possible!

-In the past, I've worked at [Spatial](https://spatial.io){:target="_blank"} to build the next generation of collaboration with the cutting edge of AR/VR technology.
+Last term, I joined the chassis controls firmware team at [Tesla](https://www.tesla.com/){:target="_blank"} and built a test framework around their open loop simulation validation software.
+Before that, I worked at [Spatial](https://spatial.io){:target="_blank"} to build the next generation of collaboration with the cutting edge of AR/VR technology.
 At Spatial, I created a guest user experience, migrated their web infrastructure to Kubernetes and Terraform, and ported the entire core meetings app to mobile phones.

 ![It's me at a hackathon!](/assets/img/william6-min.jpg){: .image-4 .image-right}